 What is the Global Forum on Nicotine?

-The GFN is the only international conference to focus on the role of safer nicotine products that help people switch from smoking.
-Safer nicotine products include e-cigarettes (vapes), nicotine pouches,oral tobaccos such as Swedish snus, and heated tobacco products.
+The Global Forum on Nicotine (GFN) is the only international conference to focus on the role of safer nicotine products that help people switch from smoking.
+Safer nicotine products include nicotine vapes (e-cigarettes ), nicotine pouches, oral tobacco products such as Swedish snus, and heated tobacco products.
 This is a rapidly evolving area, with many new non-combustible products emerging over the past ten to fifteen years.

-The rapid development and use of safer nicotine products raises a number of challenging scientific questions about their safety, who uses them and why, and the impact on smoking.
-These products also raise challenges for governments who seek to understand what kind of policy and regulation is appropriate.
-The GFN examines the rapidly developing science in relation to nicotine and its use, including policy and regulatory responses.
+The rapid development and use of safer nicotine products raises a number of challenging scientific questions about their safety, who uses them and why, and their impact on smoking.
+These products also raise challenges for governments who seek to provide appropriate policy and regulation.
+GFN examines the rapidly developing science in relation to nicotine and its use, including policy and regulatory responses.